pola-rs/polars/polars/polars-utils/README.md

 # polars-utils

-`polars-utils` is a submodule that provides private utils for the Polars dataframe library.
+`polars-utils` is a sub-crate that provides private utils for the Polars dataframe library.

 Not intended for external usage